All Episodes

 Pretty good.

-Are there antibody tests out there and are we immune?
+Are there antibody tests out there?

-And if we are immune, can we get like blaze orange hospital bracelets to show that we're free and clear and we can go anywhere, any time?
+And if we are immune, can we get like blaze orange hospital bracelets to show that we're free and clear and we can go anywhere, anytime?

-That idea has been raised.
+Good idea has been raised.

 The answer to the first part is we have antibody tests, yes.